mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/authentication.md

 ### 3.1 Generating a PAT

 To generate a PAT, follow the instructions in the [Personal Access Tokens](http://localhost:1313/community-tools/mendix-profile/user-settings/#pat) section of *Mendix Profile*.
 Make sure that you select the correct scopes for the PAT that you generate.
-You can find the correct scopes in the specific document of an API.
+You can find the correct scopes in the specific API document.

 ### 3.2  Using the PAT